darrell-rg/solarcalc/python-flask-app/readme.md

 # Flask Application for Solar PV hot water simulator

-This is a simple Flask application developed to simulate solar PV with PVWAtts
+This is a simple Flask application developed to simulate solar PV with PVwatts

 ## Deploying the application in Choreo
 1. Fork this repository.